zenbur/nixpkgs-overlay/README.md

 # nixpkgs-overlay
-My personal repository for packages I use that are not yet in the official nixpkgs, or that won't make it.
+Playing with knedlsepp/nixpkgs-overlay repository for packages that are not in the official nixpkgs.